agude/agude.github.io/_books/the_dragons_banker.md

 One of my favorite niche sub-genres of fantasy[^fate] explores the question:
-What if a dragon used their intellect, riches, and magic to subtly shape the world instead of charging in and breathing fire. {{ this_book }} falls squarely into this sub-genre.
+What if a dragon used their intellect, riches, and magic to subtly shape the world instead of charging in and breathing fire.
+I thought {{ this_book }}
+fell squarely into this sub-genre.

 [^fate]:
     My longest running tabletop roleplaying game was based on this premise, so